fusionprogguy/Fretboard/README.md

 The purpose of the project was to learn more about chord and scale theory, and provide the user with visual material with which to learn where the notes are located on the fretboard and to practice reaching those notes while playing chords or scales.
 Another purpose of the project was to learn Python and to try and apply statistical techniques or machine learning once the data structure is in place and sufficient data has been collected on how humans would finger a certain chord or even a scale.

 ## Main Menu
-To run the Fretboard Python program in the command window simply type:
+To run this project you will need to install Python or run it in a web browser.
+See the section below called "Installation of Python" for further details.
+Assuming you have Python installed and you are in the same folder as the Python files in this project, in the command window simply type:
 ```
 python Fretboard.py
 ```